What is the measles vaccine?

 Cost

 The measles vaccine is free for anyone who needs it.
-It is publicly funded, which means there is no cost to you, no matter where you get the vaccine in Ontario, whether it’s at a hospital, walk-in clinic, health care provider’s office, or public health.
+It is publicly funded, which means there is no cost to you, no matter where you get the vaccine in Ontario, whether it’s in a hospital, walk-in clinic, health care provider’s office, or public health.

 Risks and benefits